King-Derp/sentiment_pipeline/sentiment_docs/design.md

    - This approach allows for various metrics to be tracked.
 Average scores or confidences can be calculated at query time by dividing the sum-metric by the 'event_count' for the same aggregation group.

 5. **API Exposure**
+   - Clients call `POST /api/v1/sentiment/analyze` with a JSON body for on-the-fly analysis of a single text.
-   - Clients call `/api/v1/sentiment/analyze?text=…` for on‐the‐fly analysis.
+   - Clients call `POST /api/v1/sentiment/analyze/bulk` with a JSON body for on-the-fly analysis of multiple texts.
-   - Clients query `/api/v1/sentiment/events?…` to retrieve stored results.
+   - Clients query `GET /api/v1/sentiment/events?…` to retrieve stored results.
-   - Clients query `/api/v1/sentiment/metrics?…` to get aggregated metrics for dashboards.
+   - Clients query `GET /api/v1/sentiment/metrics?…` to get aggregated metrics for dashboards.

 ---